 Leftover Software Patents from Dot-Com Bust

 A series of events occurring in short sequence led to the dot-com bust in 2000.
 These events included: (1) raising of federal interest rates; (2) Japan falling into a recession; and (3) anti-trust findings against Microsoft alleging monopolization of its Internet Explorer browser.
 By Fall of 2002, stocks had lost $5 trillion in market capitalization.
-However, surviving the bust were outdated computer monitors, Aeron chairs and large portfolios of software patents.
+However, few assets survived the bust.
+These included outdated computer monitors, Aeron chairs and large portfolios of software patents.

 The Patent Trolls Emerge

 For many now-bankrupt software companies, the only asset left was their patent portfolio.
 Due largely in part to the expansive patent eligibility defined in State Street Bank, many of these patents were of dubious validity.
-Nevertheless, these holdings were monetized by asserting them against operating companies.
-These patent holding companies were deemed non-practicing entities (NPEs) or “patent trolls.”
+Nevertheless, companies monetized these holdings by asserting them against operating companies.
+Defendants deemed these patent holding companies non-practicing entities (NPEs) or “patent trolls.”
 Accordingly, patent litigation became rampant.
 Venue rules allowed NPEs to sue deep-pocket defendants like Microsoft in patent-friendly courts.
 For example, the Eastern District Court of Texas was famous for fast-tracking patent litigation.
-Samsung was sued so many times in Marshall, Texas it built the only outdoor skating rink in Texas hoping to earn goodwill with potential jurors in patent cases.
+For example, companies sued Samsung so many times in Marshall, Texas it built the only outdoor skating rink in Texas hoping to earn goodwill with potential jurors in patent cases.

 Software Patent Litigation Reaches Tipping Point

-For the next ten years from the dot-com bust in 2002, NPEs filed thousands of patent infringement lawsuits.
-In 2012 plaintiffs filed 2,900 patent infringement cases in the United States.
-Courts and jurors granted multi-million dollar awards for infringement.
-In 2011, the U.S. Supreme Court unanimously affirmed a $300 million patent infringement claim.
+Meanwhile, for the next ten years from the dot-com bust in 2002, NPEs filed thousands of patent infringement lawsuits.
+For example, in 2012 plaintiffs filed 2,900 patent infringement cases in the United States.
+In addition, courts and jurors granted multi-million dollar awards for infringement.
+However, in 2011, the U.S. Supreme Court unanimously affirmed a $300 million patent infringement claim.
 The claim was filed against Microsoft for using XML technology in its word processing software.
 The Court held patents valid by a high “clear and convincing standard.”
 This award induced Microsoft to defensively acquire nearly 800 patents from AOL in April 2012.
 Microsoft paid AOL $1 billion or $1.24 million per patent.
 Consequently, lawmakers responded with the America Invents Act (AIA).
 Congress passed the AIA on September 2011 reforming US patent law and giving patent owners new administrative venues and options to fight NPEs.

 The Machine or Transformation Test

-During much of the NPE litigation, defendants asserted many excessively broad patents that claimed “abstract ideas.”
+Unfortunately, defendants asserted many excessively broad patents during much of the NPE litigation.
+Notably, these patents claimed “abstract ideas.”
 Abstract ideas are ineligible for patent protection under Title 35 United States Code Section 101.
 In 2008, the Federal Circuit (the highest court of patent appeals under the U.S. Supreme Court) reaffirmed a test for Section 101.
 It found patents valid under the machine-or-transformation test if they claimed a process that:

 - Is implemented by a particular machine in a non-conventional and non-trivial manner; or